 Gibraltar is small.
 I have moved there after living in London for many years.
 ‘You will get bored’ I heard.
 Everyone knows everyone.
 You cannot hide.
 And as it turned out, that this was exactly what I loved the most about living there.
 The community

 So don’t blame me for being a bit melancholic here.
 But I will stop now.
 I promise.
-I’m going to list a bunch of my favourite things to do and places to see.
+I’m going to list a bunch of my favourite things to do in Gibraltar.
 And I will mention both – those staple Gibraltar sights as well as those less known, slightly off the beaten path.

+This one must be on top of the list of best things to do in Gibraltar.
 The Rock offers numerous attractions literally for everyone.
-It is a must-do and undoubtedly the most prominent attraction in the city.
+It is a must-do and undoubtedly the most prominent attraction in Gibraltar.
 It stands proudly, 426m high and as you stand on top of it you will feel as if you were on top of the world with Europe at your feet and Africa within a close reach.

-There are few ways to get to the top and explore what this Nature Reserve has to offer.
+There are few ways to get to the top of Rock of Gibraltar and explore what this Nature Reserve has to offer.
+There are organized tours you can take to see the Rock of Gibraltar and more but you can easily do it yourself.

 The easiest and one of the most popular is a guided taxi tour.
 You can book one right at the border but also at the main taxi rank at the casement square.
 The standard tour includes four stops and usually takes around one and a half hours.
 It is both, comfortable and entertaining way to visit the rock.
 The driver will explain the history as well as provide some interesting anecdotes.